 C. become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A) of the Act 28 and Rule 19b-4(f)(6) 29 thereunder.
-30 public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
+30 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
 If the Commission takes such action, the Commission will institute proceedings to determine whether the proposed rule change should be approved or disapproved.